-Figure 1 | Time-structured phyloanatomic history of haplotypes in lymph nodes and blood. a-f, MCC phylogenetic trees constructed from the complete alignments of the haplotypes from the Gag region of HIV-1 for subjects 1774, 1727, and 1679 with all haplotypes (a, b, and c, respectively) and with the haplotypes containing G-to-A hypermutations removed (d, e, and f, respectively).
-Branch colours represent the most calculated the sequencing error rate and set the cut-off for the subsequent analyses using a known internal control sequence.
+We aligned individual reads with an average length of 548bp to a consensus sequence using reference-guided assembly, and corrected sequencing errors for potentially inflated estimates of genetic diversity.
+We then used a previously described approach to reconstruct the minimum number of viral haplotypes needed to adequately explain the observed reads.
+We calculated the sequencing error rate and set the cut-off for the subsequent analyses using a known internal control sequence.
 We found no significant evidence for recombinant sequences that could bias the analysis.
 High coverage enabled us to correct PCR and sequencing errors (leaving an average 25,000 final long-reads per sample) to detect variants present in at least 0.04% of the virus population (see Methods).
 The sequences from the Pol region of HIV-1 that spanned the genomic region encoding the viral enzymes protease or reverse transcriptase showed no evidence of new mutations that confer resistance to the particular antiretroviral drug used (data not shown).

-To avoid uncertainties in the haplotype detection due to sparse sampling and prevent systematically biased evolutionary analyses, we established a higher number of template molecules than the depth of the sequence data by a median 9.6-fold (range 3.2- to 362-fold).
-The high coverage of ultra-deep sequencing ensured reliable detection of low-frequency viral variants (see Methods).
-In support of this conclusion, we found limited variability across inferred haplotypes in two completely independent technical replicates made from the same RNA or DNA sample at each time point from each subject using the same procedures (average Spearman rank correlation coefficient between single nucleotide polymorphism frequencies across replicates of ρ =0.832, interquartile range across samples, ρ =0.820-0.851; 93.7% of haplotypes above 1% probable (modal) anatomic location of their descendent node inferred through Bayesian reconstruction of the ancestral state, along with the posterior probabilities of the most probable location of the major nodes.
-The abscissa on the plots represents the time in months from the initiation of therapy.
-PBMC, peripheral blood mononuclear cells.

-frequency appeared above 1% frequency in the replicate; 97.7% of haplotypes below 1% frequency appeared below 1% frequency in the replicate), indicating that the haplotype representation is not notably biased from random amplification of some sequences and not others.
-The high degree of concordance between technical replicates validated our approach for the computational characterization of the viral populations, which is robust with respect to experimental error and stochastic effect20.
+To avoid uncertainties in the haplotype detection due to sparse sampling and prevent systematically biased evolutionary analyses, we established a higher number of template molecules than the depth of the sequence data by a median 9.6 fold (range 3.2 to 362 fold).
+The high coverage of ultra deep sequencing ensured reliable detection of low-frequency viral variants (see Methods).
+In support of this conclusion, we found limited variability across inferred haplotypes in two completely independent technical replicates made from the same RNA or DNA sample at each time point from each subject using the same procedures (average Spearman rank correlations coefficient between single nucleotide polymorphism frequencies across replicates of $\rho = 0.832$ , interquartile range across samples, $\rho = 0.820$ to 0.851; 93.7% of haplotypes above 1% frequency appeared above 1% frequency in the replicate; 97.7% of haplotypes below 1% frequency appeared below 1% frequency in the replicate), indicating that the haplotype representation is not notably biased from random amplification of some sequences and not others.
+The high degree of concordance between technical replicates validated our approach for the computational characterization of the viral populations, which is robust with respect to experimental error and stochastic effect.